-There are over 2 million acres of National Forests throughout Western North Carolina and Eastern Tennessee.
-From its founding, MountainTrue has stayed committed to the protection of our public lands and forests by helping to shape the Nantahala-Pisgah National Forests Plan and advocating for our national, state, county and city parks.
+There are over 1.6 million acres of national forests in Western North Carolina.
+From its founding, MountainTrue has stayed committed to the protection of our public lands and forests by helping to shape the Nantahala-Pisgah National Forest Management Plan and advocating for our national, state, county and city parks.

 Forest Management Plan

 MountainTrue works to help shape the National Forest Service’s Forest Plan for the Nantahala and Pisgah National Forests.
 MountainTrue and its members advocate for conservation and sustainable public access through our participation in coalitions such as the Conservation & Recreation Coalition and the Nantahala-Pisgah Partnership.